tap349/tap349.github.io/_posts/2018-12-19-elixir-flow.md

 will ask producer for the next (100 - 90) = 10 events. so high `min_demand`
-results in small batches which is perfectly fine for slow consumers as this allows more stages to consume remaining events concurrently while in case of small collections and large batches these events might have been reserved for a single stage.
+results in small batches which is perfectly fine for slow consumers as this allows more stages to consume remaining events concurrently while in case of large batches there's a risk that all these events would be sent to the same stage or a small number of stages.

 number of stages
 ----------------